We inspire children and young people to make positive changes that last a lifetime.

 We work with over 7,000 young people every year, close to their homes or on immersive residentials in the Lake District.

-We work with a wide-range of young people, including those that are vulnerable; managing the transition from living in care to independence, risking exploitation in unhealthy relationships, lacking the confidence to find work or training, or facing significant challenges in their lives.
+We work with a wide range of young people, often facing fewer opportunities in life, including those managing the transition from living in care to independence, at risk of exploitation in unhealthy relationships, needing the confidence to find work or training, or facing significant challenges in their lives.

 Read the stories (and watch the videos) of some of the young people we have worked with, and view our latest Impact Report to see how we continue to transform lives after 70 years.